 Educational and Developmental Psychologists work with people of all ages to understand and support their growth.
 They address issues related to development and conduct assessments to determine people are tracking developmentally.

 Unlike psychologists, there is no requirement to be registered with any governing body in order to practice as a counsellor or therapist and there is no legislation which limits the use of these titles.
 This means that the practice of counsellors and therapists may not be monitored to ensure that it adheres to certain ethical and professional standards.

-Psychologists and psychiatrists are both specialists in mental health but differ with regard to education and training as well as the services provided.
 Psychiatrists are medical professionals with general medical training who have specialised in mental health, in the same way that other medical professionals may specialise in various forms of surgery or in general practice.
 Psychiatrists therefore specialise in prescribing medication which can assist in managing mental illnesses.
 Psychologists and psychiatrists often work together to provide comprehensive management and support for complex mental health issues.

 There are many reasons that a person may benefit from seeing a psychologist.
 People may need to seek professional assistance when their psychological or emotional difficulties start to get in the way of them being able to take part in their daily activities.
 Psychologists can also help people to improve skills in a particular area such as being more assertive, managing conflict or public speaking.
 You do not have to have a serious or chronic mental health concern to see a psychologist and experience benefit from therapy.

 Emotional difficulties can happen to anyone and may arise at any age.
 There is no such thing as being too old or too young to seek treatment.
 Our psychologists are trained to work with patients of all ages from young children through to older adults.
 It is never too late or too early to seek assistance in managing your difficulties more effectively and improving your wellbeing.